Part 2: Energy Mid-Office Functions & Risk Management

 The third blog will describe how physical and financial transactions and other market activities are settled and tied out with corporate accounting processes.

-ETRM – Gas Management Best Practices: A Three-Part Blog Series
+ETRM – Gas Management Best Practices: A Two-Part Blog Series

-- Part 2: Energy Mid Office Functions and Risk Management < You are here
+- Part 2: Natural Gas Mid-Office Functions & Energy Hedging < You are here

 Terms to Know

 Volatility: rapid changes in price in the short term (days and weeks) due to temporary factors such as weather and mechanical disruptions of supply.

 Price movement: longer-term price changes due to fundamental and systemic reasons such as economic cycles, technology change, or political influences.

 NYMEX (CME): The New York Mercantile Exchange merged with the Chicago Mercantile Exchange in 2008 to create the world’s most extensive financial derivatives exchange.
 Now called CME Group, the term NYMEX is still used in referring to this organization.

 Strike price: the price at which a financial product is bought or sold.
 Amy’s hedge had a strike price of $3.

 Mark-to-Market (MTM): the general way a transaction is valued after being consummated but before settlement.
 The strike price is compared to the current market price, and the MTM is either positive or negative.